Metaxades: 1949

 On 21 May, one day after the end of the Battle of Metaxades, clashes occurred in the border region of Metaxades between government forces and communist insurgents.
 The communist forces ultimately retreated into Bulgarian territory.
 Casualties reported for the previous day include two dead and eight wounded on the government side, while the communist forces suffered 28 dead and 16 captured.

 On 6 June, In the Komotini area, Greek Army forces attacked remnants of guerrilla units that had retreated westward from Metaxades.
 Intense skirmishes occurred throughout the day before yesterday.
 The guerrilla forces were overcome and fled in disorder, suffering heavy losses.
 The guerrillas ultimately succeeded in crossing into Bulgarian territory.

 On 9 June, in the Echinos area, a military unit attacked a group of guerrillas who had participated in the recent assault against the village of Metaxades.
 During the ensuing battle, the guerrillas were forced to retreat, leaving behind 5 dead, 5 wounded, and 11 captured or surrendered.
 A quantity of weapons and abundant ammunition was recovered.

 On 20 December, harassment attempts by communist guerrillas were repelled in the area at the Erythropotamos bridge between Polia and Metaxades.

 1951

 On 27 April 1951, the Greek Army and small guerrilla forces clashed in the region of Metaxades.

+The surrounding hills where the Battle of Metaxades took place.
+Landmines were found years after the battle and often detonated on accident.